KraizyVic/Uanimurs/README.md

 ### Features:
 1. Beautiful and intuitive UI
 2. Customisation
-3. Supports ACCOUNT CRUD stuff ("Locally for Supabase account and locally for UN-LOGGED IN USERS") Fancy stuff coming soon
+3. Supports ACCOUNT CRUD (Online for Supabase account and locally for UN-LOGGED IN USERS") Fancy stuff coming soon
 4. Has an internal Update mechanism - From Github
 5. Has search functionality - Powered by Anilist